SiddardhaShayini/AI-Powered-Resume-Ranking/README.md

 This application leverages SpaCy for NLP processing and scikit-learn for machine learning to provide comprehensive resume analysis.
 The system evaluates resumes based on keyword matching, skills assessment, experience evaluation, and semantic similarity using TF-IDF vectorization.

-> Check out our awesome AI-Powered Resume Rankings Streamlit app!
-It's designed to help you quickly assess resumes. 🚀📊
+> **Check out our awesome AI-Powered Resume Rankings Streamlit app!
+It's designed to help you quickly assess resumes. 🚀📊**
 > <a href="https://ai-powered-resume-rankings.streamlit.app/" target="_blank">🚀 AI-Powered Resume Rankings 📊</a>

+Check out our awesome AI-Powered Resume Rankings Streamlit app!
+It's designed to help you quickly assess resumes.
+Click the "launch" button below to try it out!

+&lt;a href="https://ai-powered-resume-rankings.streamlit.app/" target="_blank">🚀 Launch App Now! ✨&lt;/a>

 ## ✨ Features